n-edwards/Log-Filtering/README.md

-Simple script that filters a log based on user input.

-Searches for user's text, then outputs lines in given log that contain the search text.
-Adds those lines to a new, filtered log text file.
+Simple script that searches given log (in same directory) for user-provided text.
+Outputs each line that contain the search text, and adds them to a new text file.